hegoimanzano/ICASCM2025/03_lammps_input.md

 - kspace_style = how long-range electrostatics are computed.
 Long range interactions are difficult to compute, since they do not decay fast with the distance.
 Special algorithms are needed like Ewald summation, or `pppm`(particle-particle particle-mesh)

 ```
-# ---- FORCE FIELD  ----
+# ---- Non bonded interactions  ----
-pair_style      lj/cut/coul/long 10.0 10.0     #lennard-jones and coulomb settings
+pair_style      lj/cut/coul/long 10.0 10.0     #lennard-jones and coulomb cut offs
-kspace_style    pppm 1.0e-4                    # coulomb long range solver
+kspace_style    pppm 1.0e-4                    # coulomb long range solver and accuracy
+pair_coeff    1 1 0.1554164124 3.1655200879    # atom1 atom2 + the ClayFF parametes of the atoms ($\epsilon$ and $\sigma$ in table S1)
-# pair_coeff    1 2 0.0 3.0                    # atom1 atom2 + your real parametes
+pair_coeff    2 2 0.0000000000 0.0000000000    # atom1 atom2 + the ClayFF parametes of the atoms ($\epsilon$ and $\sigma$ in table S1)
+...
+...

+# ------ Bonded interactions  -------
+bond_style      harmonic
+angle_style     harmonic

+bond_coeff      1  450.0  1.0        # SPC model: Ow–Hw bond
+angle_coeff     1  55.0  109.47      # SPC model: Hw–Ow–Hw angle

 ```

+Note that we define only the interactions between equal atoms (Ow-Ow, Hw-Hw).
+The cross terms (Ow-Hw) are computed automatically from arithmetic [mixing rules](https://en.wikipedia.org/wiki/Combining_rules)

 **3. Simulation Control and execution** Now we start the simulation.
 In any MD simulations there are at least two stpes.
 First, an **equilibration period**, in which our system adapts to the desidered thermodynamic conditions.
-First we assign random `velocity` to the particles according to a Boltzmann distribution at 300 K. Then, we perform the simulation in the canonical ensemble `fix nvt`, at an initial and final temperature of 300 K, applying a thermostat every 100 steps to maintain the target temperature.
+First we do an energy `minimize` to relax the atomic positions.
+Second, we assign random `velocity` to the particles according to a Boltzmann distribution at 300 K. Then, we perform a MD equilibration in the canonical ensemble `fix nvt`, at an initial and final temperature of 300 K, applying a thermostat every 100 steps to maintain the target temperature.
 We record selected `thermo` properties in the output every 1000 steps.
 Finally, we need to `unfix` the fix that was defined for this phase to prepare the system for the next stage.

 ```
 # ---------- FAST EQUILIBRATION ----------
+minimize        1.0e-6 1.0e-8 5000 10000
+min_style       cg
 velocity        all create 300.0 4928459 rot yes mom yes
 fix             nvt all nvt temp 300.0 300.0 100.0
 thermo          1000